axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/accordion/README.md

 ### ariaLevel

-The `ariaLevel` attribute defines the hierarchical level of an element within a structure.
+The `ariaLevel` attribute which defines the hierarchical level of an element within a structure.

 ### icon